satya-arjunan/visocyteold/Utilities/Doxygen/pages/ProxyHints.md

 View Annotations
 ----------------
 Views support the following annotations:
-1. **Visocyte::DetachedFromLayout**: If set to "True", this annotation will prevent the layout from grabbing the view, enabling custom application developers to assign or position the view themselves.
+1. **ParaView::DetachedFromLayout**: If set to "True", this annotation will prevent the layout from grabbing the view, enabling custom application developers to assign or position the view themselves.
 Use `pqObjectBuilder::createView(viewType, server, true)` to create a new view with this annotation added.